Configuration

 Extending Configuration

 Plugins can add custom configuration sources like secret managers or environment-specific files.
+Plugins can use numeric priorities for fine-grained control over ordering.
 See Extending the CLI for details.

 Credential Grouping